“Suicide Helpline” in Canada Suggested Euthanasia for a Person with Disabilities

 Routledge Studies in Modern European History.
 London: Routledge 2014

 My book review (abstract) was just published in the Linacre Quarterly journal.
-Here are some excerpts from my review with all emphasis added only for this blog.
+Here are some excerpts from my review. with all emphasis added only for this blog.

 In my nursing education during the 1960s, the Nazi euthanasia program was covered during a class but mainly as a ghastly aberration that was unthinkable today with our now strong ethical principles.
 As students, we were shocked and horrified by the revelation that nurses were integral to Nazi killing programs.
 We had little knowledge of the mechanisms that existed to encourage nurses to kill those patients whose lives were deemed “not worth living.”